gocodecraving/express-mongoose-pagination/README.md

-#### Introduction
+## Introduction
 ---

 Hello Folks,

-Pagination of data is highly recommended if you want to fetch large number of records from the colection.
+Pagination of data is highly recommended if you want to fetch large number of records from the collection.
 For eg: *All users from Users collection.* If you fetch the records without pagination, it may result in slow performance at both back-end and front-end side.

 So, this tool will help you to paginate your data without impacting the performance.